dojo/docs/developer/design/bootstrap.rst

 The task of adding support for a new environment includes three steps:

-  1. Add a has.js feature test to detect the new environment.
+  1. Add a has.js feature test to detect the new environment (requires modification of dojo.js).

-  2. Add a has-bracketed code fragment to the loader that evaluates an environment-specific configuration resource when the target environment is detected.
+  2. Add a has-bracketed code fragment to the loader that evaluates an environment-specific configuration resource when the target environment is detected (requires modification of dojo.js).

   3. Construct an environment-specific configuration resource.